home-assistant/home-assistant.io/source/_integrations/ecobee.markdown

 currently active climate.
 The temperature targeted in the preset mode may be explicitly set (temperature preset), it may be derived from a reference climate (home, away, sleep, etc.), or it may be derived from a vacation defined by the thermostat.
+The preset_modes list on Ecobee thermostat is defined as smart1 through smartx.
+The numbers enumerate the valid modes that have been defined in the list.
 All holds are temporary.
 Temperature and climate holds expire when the thermostat transitions to the next climate defined in its program.
 A vacation hold starts at the beginning of the defined vacation period and expires when the vacation period ends.